-Indicator 10 utilizes data from the Census California Longitudinal Pupil Achievement Data System (CALPADS) Fall 1 (Census Day) submission.
+Indicator 10 utilizes data from the Census California Longitudinal Pupil Achievement Data System (CALPADS) submission.
+The specific CALPADS fields used for calculating Indicator 10 are: Birth Date, Race/Ethnicity, Primary Disability, District of Special Education Accountability, and School Code.
 This indicator is reported by the District of Special Education Accountability.